 1) Dry Bag: since you will be getting wet during this experience I would highly recommend a dry bag to keep all your valuables safe.
 Take a look at this Earth Park Dry Bag to hold your belongings.

 2) Hiking Shoes or Closed Toe Sandals: you will want to watch your step as you go down the slippery path into the valley.
 Having hiking shoes or closed toe sandals will be your best bet here.
 I would not recommend going down with flip flops.
 Take a look at the Keen Targhee III that I have been wearing recently or these Keen Newport H2 Sandals.

 3) GoPro: if you want to get up and close to Tumpuk Sewu (and some of the other waterfalls in the valley) you will get wet.
 With that said, your camera equipment may get wet as well.
 Having a GoPro will solve some of those camera issues when dealing with water.
-Check out the new GoPro Here 8 or save some money with the GoPro Hero 7 for your travels.
+Check out the GoPro Hero for your travels.